Construction of polynomial particular solutions of linear constant-coefficient partial differential equations

-Given a polynomial right-hand-side, the Helmholtz equation, and many other PDEs featuring a zeroth-order derivative term, have a unique polynomial solution, whereas such solution is defined up to arbitrary (e.g. harmonic) polynomials in the absence of a zeroth-order term, and in particular for the Poisson equation (and likewise for other analogous cases such as elastostatics).
+Given a polynomial right-hand-side, the Helmholtz equation, and many other PDEs featuring a zeroth-order derivative term, have a unique polynomial solution.
+By contrast, such solution is defined up to arbitrary (e.g. harmonic) polynomials in the absence of a zeroth-order term, and in particular for the Poisson equation and other analogous cases such as elastostatics.
 Such solutions have been investigated for some time.
 Direct collocation approaches have long been used in the context of the method of fundamental solutions; see, e.g., \cite{poullikkas1998method,karageorghis2007efficient,gu2019localized}.
 Alternative solution methods which explicitly leverage the properties of polynomials have been developed to avoid the expense and ill-conditioning associated with certain linear systems of equations arising in collocation approaches.
 Recursions have been developed in~\cite{Janssen1992} for polynomial solutions to scalar constant-coefficient linear problems when $d=2$ or $d=3$; stability challenges in the recursion are discussed.
 Similar formulae for Poisson solutions are given in~\cite{Cheng1994} when $d = 2$, and this method is extended to the Helmholtz equation for $d=2$ and $d=3$ in~\cite{Golberg2003}.
 Solutions for polyharmonic and poly-Helmholtz operators are presented in~\cite{Tsai2009}.
 In all of these works, solutions are determined by utilizing a well-suited ansatz that relates the image of the relevant PDO to solutions corresponding to lower degree right-hand-sides.

 In this work, we introduce and exploit general methodologies for constructing closed-form particular polynomial solutions to linear constant-coefficient PDEs for many classical models of mathematical physics.
 Our general goal is to obtain solutions for as many cases as possible by means of elementary and explicit algebraic methods only, in particular without having to (numerically) solve (often-underdetermined) linear systems verified by the coefficients of such polynomial solutions.
 The proposed methods, and resulting generality, hinge on the following aspects: (a) statement and systematic exploitation of the fact that solvability (in polynomials) of the lowest-order part of the relevant PDO always yields particular solutions of the whole PDE, (b) obtaining particular solutions of some commonly-involved lowest-order PDEs, and (c) exploiting the availability for more-complex (e.g. vector-valued) PDEs of representations by potentials to which solutions from (b) are applicable.